General Information

 Overview

 Driven by utopian ideals, Dr. Tom Anderson (Lee Van Cleef) guides an alien monster—one of the last remaining members of a dying Venusian race—to Earth.
-Upon arrival, It Conquered the Worldthe creature begins assimilating humans via mind control devices—with resistance from Dr. Paul Nelson (Peter Graves), a colleague of Dr. Anderson.
+Upon arrival, the creature begins assimilating humans via mind control devices—with resistance from Dr. Paul Nelson (Peter Graves), a colleague of Dr. Anderson.

 It Conquered the World is marred by hideous dialogue, Z-grade production values, and borrowed subtext from Invasion of the Body Snatchers.
 This film may, however, appeal to Roger Corman fans, B movie buffs, and enthusiasts of classic sci-fi/horror.